History of the Social Democratic Party of Germany: Erfurt Program and revisionism (1891–1899)

 As a reaction to government prosecution, the Erfurt Program of 1891 was more radical than the Gotha Program of 1875, demanding nationalization of Germany's major industries.
-In fact in 1891 the party officially became a Marxist Party to the gratification of aging Engels.
+In fact, in 1891, the party officially became a Marxist Party to the gratification of the aging Engels.
 However, the party began to move away from revolutionary socialism at the turn of the 20th century.
 Eduard Bernstein authored a series of articles on the Problems of Socialism between 1896 and 1898, and later a book, Die Voraussetzungen des Sozialismus und die Aufgaben der Sozialdemokratie ("The Prerequisites for Socialism and the Tasks of Social Democracy"), published in 1899, in which he argued that the winning of reforms under capitalism would be enough to bring about socialism.
 Radical party activist Rosa Luxemburg accused Bernstein of revisionism and argued against his ideas in her pamphlet Social Reform or Revolution, and Bernstein's program was not adopted by the party.